DataKind-BLR/karnataka-learning-patnership/README.md

    Insights related to performance of schools/students

 3. Exploration of feasible performance indicators to predict performance of schools/blocks, based on the data provided.

+## Results of DataDive

+1. We introduced how [Superset](https://github.com/apache/incubator-superset) can be used.
+Superset is an open source Tool that is used for Exploratory Data Analysis.
+Details on how to setup superset can be found in [setup.md](setup.md)